python-geeks/Automation-scripts/.github/ISSUE_TEMPLATE/new-script.md

 name: Create a new script
 about: add new script to project
 title: ''
-labels: good first issue, hacktoberfest
+labels: good first issue, hacktoberfest, up-for-grabs
 assignees: ''

 ---